funkerresch/killthemusic/README.md

 # killthemusic
-A prototype endless marble maze game in Unity
+A prototype endless marble maze game in Unity.

+Created during last years Game Audio Workshop at ZHDK with one of my students.